h4med/RaspberryPi_Configuration/README.md

 2023-04-19 13:53:01.186700+03:30
 ```
 ### Time-zone correction for IRAN 2023 (IRST)
 If your kernel is old and your time-zone for Iran is IRDT (Iran Daylight Time) then after March 20th 2023 your time shift for summer time is 4:30 instead of 3:30.
-You should change your time-zone to IRST (Iran Standard Time), for this copy **[IRST/Iran-noDST]()** to:
+You should change your time-zone to IRST (Iran Standard Time), copy this file: **[IRST/Iran-noDST](https://github.com/h4med/RaspberryPi_Configuration/tree/main/IRST)** to:
 ```
 cp Iran-noDST /usr/share/zoneinfo/Asia/
 ```
-Then change the links to new file:
+Then change the sym-link to new file:
 ```
 unlink /etc/localtime
 ln -s /usr/share/zoneinfo/Asia/Iran-noDST /etc/localtime